DOJ urges federal judge to block McGahn from testifying in Trump impeachment inquiry

 The Judge said former executive branch officials appear on television “almost every day” offering information to the media.
 She wondered if an absolute immunity tag would apply to Mr. McGahn for the rest of his life.

-Mr. Burhnam countered that the absolute immunity claim would only apply to Mr. McGahn’s direct work for the president.
+Mr. Burnham countered that the absolute immunity claim would only apply to Mr. McGahn’s direct work for the president.

 Attorneys for the Democrats said Mr. McGahn witnessed several events that could shed light on whether the president obstructed justice, a possible impeachment article.